What is an API?

 Consider which systems you want to connect as a part of your ideal setup.

 What kind of support is provided?

 In reality, robust documentation can only get you so far.
 You’ll need to find out what kind of support is offered beyond text-heavy documents.
 A lack of hands-on support can be a huge barrier to implementation.
 Often times, the difference between a good meal and a great meal is the quality of service.
 In both contexts, good support means that you feel like your needs matter.

 Community forums can also be a great resource for troubleshooting integrations.
 Viewing a site’s forum will give you an inside look into real customer issues and whether or not they’re being effectively addressed.
 Dead or stagnant forums are just as useless as no forum at all.
 Be sure to check that comments/questions are active and being addressed in a helpful manner.

 Digital technology, like any other tool, is only useful when applied with the proper knowledge and techniques.
 Whether or not you’re a technical expert, APIs are an important part of the digital tools that allow your software to work for you.
 Knowing the right questions to ask will help ensure that your software systems can work together to your advantage.

-Dozuki offers a robust and flexible API that successfully integrates with countless ERP systems.
-No only that, but because technical writing is what we do here at Dozuki, our API documentation is extensive and easily searchable.
+Dozuki offers a flexible API that successfully integrates with countless ERP systems.
+No only that, but because technical writing is what we do here, our API documentation is extensive and easily searchable.